lmcinnes/umap/doc/parametric_umap.rst

 * **loss_report_frequency:** If set to 1, an epoch in in the Keras embedding refers to a single iteration over the graph computed in UMAP.
 Setting :python:`loss_report_frequency` to 10, would split up that epoch into 10 seperate epochs, for more frequent reporting.
 * **n_training_epochs:** The number of epochs over the UMAP graph to train for (irrespective of :python:`loss_report_frequency`).
 Training the network for multiple epochs will result in better embeddings, but take longer.
 This parameter is different than :python:`n_epochs` in the base UMAP class, which corresponds to the maximum number of times an edge is trained in a single ParametricUMAP epoch.
 * **optimizer:** The optimizer used to train the neural network. by default Adam (:python:`tf.keras.optimizers.Adam(1e-3)`) is used.
 You might be able to speed up or improve training by using a different optimizer.
-* **parametric_embedding:** If set to false, a non-parametric embedding is learned, using the same code as the parametric embedding, which can serve as a direct comparison between parametric and non-parametric embedding using the same optimizer.
-The parametric embeddings are performed over the entire dataset simultaneously.
 * **global_correlation_loss_weight:** Whether to additionally train on correlation of global pairwise relationships (multidimensional scaling)

 Extending the model